Add to collection

 Download

 Grasslanz Technology develops innovative solutions to improve pasture on New Zealand farms.
-Traditionally, the company has focused on varieties of ryegrass, white clover and fescue that are well suited in New Zealand conditions – but recently, Grasslanz has also been actively working with endophytes that help pasture plants to survive against pests and diseases.
+Traditionally, the company has focused on varieties of ryegrass, white clover and fescue that are well suited in New Zealand conditions1 – but recently, Grasslanz has also been actively working with endophytes2 that help pasture plants to survive against pests and diseases3.

 In this video clip, Sam Livesey (Grasslanz) and Dr John Caradus (CEO, Grasslanz) highlight a recent success for the company – a ryegrass containing an endophyte (Avanex) that repels both insects and birds.
 Avanex has been developed with airports in mind, and its use in land surrounding airport runways decreases bird numbers and limits the risk of bird strike.